google/badwolf/docs/command_line_tool.md

 ## Command: Benchmark

 The `benchmark` commands will run a battery of tests to collect timing measures against the chosen backend.
-The benchmarks focus on:
+The benchmarks focus on performance of:

-1. performance of triples addition to a graph
+1. Adding triples to a graph.
-2. removal of triples from a graph
+2. Removing triples from a graph.
 3. BQL statements to bound backend performance.

 All this benchmarks run against synthetic data using two graph generators: